 2: Companies welcoming flexible workers with open arms

-More and more organisations are now realizing the benefits of embracing flexibility.
-With the world becoming networked, this allows organisations of any size and scale to attract talent from all over the world.
+More and more organizations are now realizing the benefits of embracing flexibility.
+With the world becoming networked, this allows organizations of any size and scale to attract talent from all over the world.
 For start-ups, taking independent specialists helps put a cap on crucial overheads.
-When you are in your early stage of development, you would rather focus on your core than get bogged down by hiring, payroll and administrative costs.
+When you are in your early stage of development, you would rather focus on your core than get bogged down by hiring, payroll, and administrative costs.
 For companies looking at fulfilling an urgent business need such as a new product launch, in-depth analytics or fund-raising, flexibility enables them to take professionals for short bursts who do the job without adding to the company’s permanent costs.
 While for companies such as Hindustan Unilever Limited, believing in this concept has meant opening the door to a whole new segment.
 HUL has instituted a programme called, ‘Career by Choice’ through which professionals get associated as consultants and work flexibly on live business projects ranging from 6 months to a year.
 They get to choose their work timings and working days in consultation with your project guide.

 These are not isolated cases.
 This space only seems to be growing.
-According to Indian Staffing Federation, flexi hiring in the IT industry is set to increase from 10% to 20% by 2020.
+According to Indian Staffing Federation, flexible hiring in the IT industry is set to increase from 10% to 20% by 2020.
 By 2025, the Federation expects 10% of the overall workforce in India could be working in a flexible capacity through staffing companies. http://indianstaffingfederation.org/pressrel.html

 3: Beating stereotypes